 And then came the moment of truth.

-The night where ten years of changes would occur in an instant.
+The night when ten years of changes would occur in an instant.
 Forgotten faces would reappear.
 And everyone would see how kind or unkind the years had been.
 To make it even more authentic, our high school reunion took place in our old cafeteria.
 Yes, the cafeteria.
 St. Joseph Academy really broke open the budget for this celebration!

-Two after-parties and numerous beverages later it was 4 a.m. and we were finally back at the hotel.
+Two after-parties and numerous beverages later, it was 4 a.m., and we were finally back at the hotel.
 So many stories could be told detailing the many escapades of the night, but for now, those will remain between me and the streets of Brownsville.

-When it was all said and done, my ten year high-school reunion was an unforgettable experience.
+When it was all said and done, my ten-year high-school reunion was an unforgettable experience.
 It was filled with personal reunions of every kind.
 Hugs with old friends.
 Catching up with estranged acquaintances.
 Laughter at how some things never change.

-Most of all it reminded me that no matter how much change life brings, there’s nothing quite like an old friend.
+Most of all, it reminded me that no matter how much change life brings, there’s nothing quite like an old friend.
 Whether it’s put on some pounds.
 Lost some hair.
 Or been filled with strip malls.